 The generally accepted maximum carry-on bag size in the U.S. is 22″ x 14″ x 9″ (55.88cm x 35.56cm x 22.86cm) or 45″ linear inches (length + width + height).
 While this rule holds for most domestic carriers in the United States, it doesn’t apply when you look at airlines worldwide because each airline sets their own carry-on baggage restrictions.

-For instance, if you ever plan on taking your carry-on bag through Europe, you should know that the popular budget airline Ryanair has a size limit of 55cm x 40cm x 20 cm or 21.65″ x 15.75″ x 7.87″.
+For instance, if you ever plan on taking your carry-on bag through Europe, you should know that the popular budget airline Ryanair has a size limit of 55cm x 40cm x 20cm (or 21.65″ x 15.75″ x 7.87″).
 Air China has the same bag size restrictions.
 That last figure, measuring the depth of your bag, is over 1.1 inches less than the standard 9″ limit for depth.
 Lufthansa is more lenient with a 55 cm x 40 cm x 23 cm carry-on size restriction.

-Alitalia lists their maximum carry-on bag size as 55cm x 35cm x 25cm or 21.5″ x 13.78″ x 9.8″.
+Alitalia lists their maximum carry-on bag size as being short when it comes to the bag width, at 55cm x 35cm x 25cm or 21.5″ x 13.78″ x 9.8″.

 When you piece all these different baggage restrictions together, the result is that if you want a carry-on bag that will “fly” with all major airlines worldwide, you want a bag with a the following measurements:

 Maximum Height: 21.65″ / 55.0cm